STATEMENT

 From tiny to enormous, scale is a key factor in the work.
 The challenge of scale breaks expectations for any given object, offering altered perspective.
 Highly representational tiny scale model environments are contained inside objects once precious and defining to their owners, such as a pan, a shoe, or a toilet.
 Additional near-exact-replica scale pieces address topics such as challenged mobility, as in my Walking Canes constructed of spiraling staircases.
 Discarded bedlinens, pillowcases, rags, and dish towels are morphed into large scale pieces.
 The hand embroidery harkens to the history of women’s work.

 The work prods the viewer to lend their own experience to a narrative that is constructed within each piece.
-Wonder at beauty is contained in each work, inviting the viewer to come close, and they also allow space for hard discussions of women’s place, disease, aging, reproductive rights, abuse, mental illness, and assault.
-They connect the viewer to their own moment of introspection, creating space for deeper societal and cultural discussions.
+Wonder and beauty is contained in each work, inviting the viewer to come close, and they also allow space for hard discussions of women’s place, disease, aging, reproductive rights, abuse, mental illness, and assault.
+Each piece offers viewer connection to their own moment of introspection, creating space for deeper societal and cultural discussions.